SEAL: Searching Expandable Architectures for Incremental Learning: Experimental Results

 \subsection{Analysis of the results}

-For all the experiments, the \textit{MobileNetV3}-based \citep{mobilenets} supernet is used and the hyperparameters of the NN architecture set $\Omega_{\bar{x}}$ consist of resolution, depth, width, and kernel size.
-The value of the threshold $\tau$ for expansion is 0.2 for CIFAR-10, and 0.13 fo the other datasets.
+For all experiments, we use a supernet based on \textit{MobileNetV3} \cite{mobilenets} provided by the OFA library, where the neural architecture search (NAS) space $\Omega_{\bar{x}}$ includes the following hyperparameters: input resolution, network depth, width, and kernel size.
+The evaluation of candidate architectures, the configuration of the genetic algorithm, and the decision to run SEAL for 30 epochs while generating 8 new candidates per iteration follow the experimental setting of FlatNAS \cite{flatnas}.
+SEAL has been executed with 5 different seeds on all the datasets, and we report the mean and the standard deviation of these runs.
+The threshold value $\tau$ used for triggering architecture expansion is set to 0.2 for CIFAR-10, and 0.13 for the other datasets.
 Although the most relevant metric is the $AA$ computed after the last sample set training, all the metrics are tracked across the training.
 Tables \ref{tab:results-objectives-5} and \ref{tab:mono-vs-multi} report the average accuracy, average forgetting, and forward transfer values.
 The average incremental accuracy and the backward transfer are not presented as their values directly relate to the average accuracy and the average forgetting, respectively.
 Finally, to evaluate the models post-search, we aim at simulating a real-case scenario.
 As in incremental learning we are interested in the change in performance for the training samples.
 Instead of evaluating the model in a completely new dataset we augment the original training set with more samples, coming from data splits not available during the NAS.
 In this way, we are able to accurately measure how the model and expansion policy will perform in the future.
 These experiments were performed under a regime of K=5 sequential splits of disjoint samples, where the model was trained with 3 epochs per task.
 We emphasize that the model is expanded only if triggered by the condition presented in \ref{subsec:incremental_models}, checked on every new task instead of growing at any task to retain the model complexity.
+We conducted experiments on a workstation with an NVIDIA A40 GPU (46 GB VRAM), Intel Xeon CPU, and 128 GB RAM, running Ubuntu 20.04 LTS.
+The implementation uses PyTorch 2.0.1, and the SEAL search cost is around 2 GPU days.